ketoglou/programmable-power-supply/README.md

-# 5V-1.5A_Programmable_Power_Supply
+# 5V,1.5A Programmable Power Supply
-A power supply which can be programmed through PC.
+A power supply which can be programmed through PC and set the voltage from 0-5V with 5mV resolution and the current from 5mA-1.5A with
+The PC program can monitor Current and Voltage and Temprature of the voltage regulator.
+Minimum load must be 5mA.
+The project includes a buzzer that indicates that the fuse burned out and a flashing led to show that it is operating.